LabOnoM/CARLIN_BSGOU/README.md

 sudo swapon /swapfile
 ```

+## Optimize analyze_CARLIN for memory usage

+For large FASTQ inputs, the analysis code now writes the raw and aligned sequence data to temporary MAT files instead of keeping everything in memory.
+These spill files are loaded back on demand and greatly reduce the peak RAM requirements at the cost of extra disk usage.

+**Summary**
+ - The `FastQData` class now includes a `spill_to_disk` method that writes large fields to a `MAT-file` and clears them from memory, with `load_from_disk` reloading the data when needed
+ - `analyze_CARLIN` spills `FASTQ` and `alignment` data to disk during processing to keep memory usage low

 # CARLIN Pipeline

 The CARLIN pipeline calls alleles from sequencing runs of the CARLIN amplicon.
 It was written in MATLAB 2019a.